zilongzhong/SSRN/README.md

 ## Acknowledgement

-Part of codes is from a wonderful ResNet keras implementation by [Raghavendra Kotikalapudi](https://github.com/raghakot/keras-resnet).
+Part of codes is from a wonderful implementation of ResNet by [Raghavendra Kotikalapudi](https://github.com/raghakot/keras-resnet).